Using Maps and Location Data in Your SwiftUI (+Realm) App

 Once added, you can access the user's location with this simple call:

 Realm doesn't have a native type for a geographic location, and so it's up to us how we choose to store it in a Realm Object.
-That is, unless we want to synchronize the data to MongoDB Atlas using MongoDB Realm Sync, and go on to use MongoDB's geospatial functionality.
+That is, unless we want to synchronize the data to MongoDB Atlas using Device Sync, and go on to use MongoDB's geospatial functionality.

 locationarray that's passed to that initializer is formed like this: